Inspiration Lab Artist-in-Residence Program

 - Dedicated work and/or studio space

-- Limited financial support by way of a stipend if awarded by the selection committee
+- Limited financial support by way of an $800 monthly stipend if awarded by the selection committee

 - Access to UArts specialized centers, such as the Albert M. Greenfield Makerspace; the Center for Immersive Media; the Laurie Wagman Recording Studios; and numerous material workshops including wood, metal, plaster, ceramics, fibers and print/book arts shops.

 - Opportunities for culminating exhibitions for curatorial fellows and studio fellows

 - Opportunities to design and participate in artist-led projects and public programming

 - Completing the entire length of the residency program

 - Giving one public presentation of work which may include an artist talk, performance, reading, screening or lecture as relevant to one’s practice